April 19, 2026 · By Alex Morgan

 A 1,280 sq ft blank canvas on a generous 7,200 sq ft lot in Garfield Historic District.
 This 3-bed, 2-bath home retains its original hardwood floors and Arizona room — ready for your personal design vision.
 The oversized lot offers room for an ADU (accessory dwelling unit), pool, or expanded outdoor living.
 Recent comps on the street range from $425K–$510K after renovation, positioning this at $318K as a strong equity-building opportunity.
 Covered carport, mature citrus trees, and no HOA.
 Bring your contractor and your imagination.

-[PRO TIP] Avoid words like “ugly,” “needs work,” or “fixer” in the MLS description itself.
-Frame every dated feature as an “opportunity” or “original character element.”
-Buyers searching for investment properties respond to ROI language (“equity-building,” “value-add”).
-One Phoenix-area agent reported that swapping “needs TLC” for “positioned for value-add renovation” in early 2025 led to a 40% increase in showing requests within the first weekend — though results will vary by market.
+[PRO TIP] Drop words like “ugly,” “needs work,” or “fixer” from the MLS description.
+Call dated features “original character elements” or “opportunities.”
+Buyers hunting for investment properties respond to ROI language — “equity-building,” “value-add.”
+One Phoenix-area agent swapped “needs TLC” for “positioned for value-add renovation” in early 2025 and saw a 40% jump in showing requests that first weekend.
+Results vary by market, but the framing shift costs you nothing.

 Prompt 3: New Construction With Builder Incentives